gaowudao/CRITERIA3D/README.md

 http://www.sciencedirect.com/science/article/pii/S0309170809001754

 # PRAGA (PRogram for AGrometeorological Analysis)
-PRAGA is a graphical user interface for all the libraries in the distribution.
+PRAGA is the Graphical User Interface to manage all the libraries in the distribution.

 It uses a modified version of MapGraphics library: https://github.com/raptorswing/MapGraphics